-In 2015, SCLA's Board of Directors worked to create a sustainable revenue stream to support the mission of the association.
+In 2014, SCLA's Board of Directors worked to create a sustainable revenue stream to support the mission of the association.
 We believed, and still believe the best way to do this is to raise and manage an endowment fund that will generate sufficient annual returns to provide consistent revenues to fund our efforts.
 We also decided that it is essential to have emergency funds available in the likely event of an environmental emergency such as invasive species that will require immediate and expensive mitigation.
 The resulting "Preserve and Protect Fundraising Campaign" was designed with a $1.2 million goal to meet both long term and emergency needs of Spider Lake, allocating 2/3 of donations to the endowment and 1/3 to the emergency reserve fund.

-In 2016 The Board of Directors converted the "Preserve and Protect Fundraising Campaign" to the Preserve & Protect Annual Giving Program, with the same objectives: to raise both endowment and emergency reserve funds to create a financially sustainable lake association.
+In 2016 The Board of Directors converted the "Preserve and Protect Fundraising Campaign" to the Preserve & Protect Annual Giving Program, with the same objective: to raise endowment (2/3) and emergency reserve (1/3) funds to create a financially sustainable lake association.
 All members are encouraged to contribute annually to preserve and protect this irreplaceable resource for future generations.
 We hope for 100% participation by our members.
-As of June 30, 2018, only 50% of SCLA members have contributed.
-If you love the lake, and value your time here, please consider making a meaningful gift to support our mission activities.

 EMERGENCY/Operating RESERVE FUND MANAGEMENTThe Investment Policy Statement for the Emergency/Operating Reserve Fund was developed to provide funds to combat environmental issues (ie: AIS mitigation and prevention) that impact the Spider Chain of Lakes.
-It is invested entirely in fixed income instruments and has daily liquidity.
+The fund is invested in 100% fixed income securities.

-Donations to the Preserve & Protect Annual Giving Fund are split between the Reserve and Endowment funds: 1/3 to Reserve Fund, 2/3 to Endowment Fund unless you direct otherwise.
+Donations to the Preserve & Protect Annual Giving Fund are split between the Reserve and Endowment funds: 1/3 to Emergency Reserve Fund, 2/3 to Endowment Fund.

 Please contact us: email@example.com if you have questions.